luyadev/luya.io/docs/guide/lessons/custom-angular-view.md

 ## Create controller

-Creating the controller `FinderController` with an `index` action and a API callable action named `data`:
+Creating the controller `FinderController` with an `index` action and an API callable action named `data`:

 ```php
 <?php